Intrinsic Expressions

 @read_line reads bytes from standard input until a newline character (\n) is encountered or end-of-file is reached.

-The returned String does not include the trailing newline character.
+On a successful read the result is Some(line), where the line String does not include the trailing newline character.

 If a read error occurs, a runtime panic occurs with the message "input error".
 (This behavior is documented but not tested, as I/O errors cannot be reliably simulated in portable test environments.)